biocodellc/geome-ui/README.md

 * `clone` your fork
 * `npm install` to install all dependencies

+*NOTE:* If `npm install` hangs on node-gyp rebuild, try running `npm --unsafe-perm install node-sass` and then retrying `npm install`

+See this [github guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) for how to keep your fork synced with this repo.

+## Configuration

+Configuration files are contained in the `config` directory.
+The default configuration is secified in the `default.js` file.
+This can be extended by environment based config files using the `ENVIRONMENT` env variable during build time.

+ - ex. to extend `default.js` with the config file `development.js` (if file exists)

+       `ENVIRONMENT=development npm build`

+A `local.js` config file can be created and will extend the `default.js` config if the file exists **and** `ENVIRONMENT` var is not specified or the env config file is not found.
+This file is not check into the vcs, so it is useful for local development.

+Additionally, the following config options can be set via env variables:

+- `MAPBOX_TOKEN` -> 'mapboxToken'
+- `FIMS_CLIENT_ID` -> 'fimsClientId'

 ## Running the app

 After you have installed all dependencies you can now run the app with: